Art Heist: Cast

-Art pieces stolen throughout movie
+Art pieces depicted as stolen

 Christ Carrying the Cross – Painted by the famous El Greco (1541 – 7 April 1614), this oil painting of Christ during a time of suffering was completed in the year 1595 in Spain.
 In it, Greco seeks to portray the haunting immediacy and resonant with pathos.
 Christ’s willingness to be sacrificed shows his devotion to mankind and can be seen through his gentle grip of the cross as seen here.

 St. John the Evangelist – Painted by the famous El Greco (1541 – 7 April 1614), this oil painting produced in Spain was completed around the year 1604.
 One of Christ’s disciples, St. John the Evangelist is depicted here as a handsome young individual at a time of his following to Christ.
 In his hand is a cup of poison to resemble a liquid acquired from a dragon to symbolize ‘evil emerging’.
 His appearance is said to lead viewers to believe that he is a person who has the power to work miracles.
 This piece of art can be viewed at the (Aaron and B Lima Shickman Old Masters Galleries.)

 Samson and Delilah – Painted by the famous Lucas Cranach (1472 – 1553), this oil painting displayed on hard wood is one of many versions of this style of painting.
 In it, Philistine Delilah is cutting the hair of Samson, which displays the sapping of his strength.
 You can see Samson is laying his head on Delilah’s lap motionless due to his weakness.
 This painting is to warn men of the pitfalls of love and how it could drain one of their powers.
 It also shows how women are conniving in their ways to draw in men.

 Old Man - Painted by the famous El Greco (1541 – 7 April 1614), this oil painting produced in Spain was completed around the year 1604.
 This Spanish portrait of this old man during the Late Renaissance resembles the stress this time put on many people.
 Having painted various styles of Christ and other religious figures, Greco this time portrays what seems to be himself as this old man.
 It is not proven that this is a portrait of Greco, but the characteristics in the face and style of his clothes give good indication that this is a self-portrait of the artist himself.
 You can find this painting in Metropolitan Museum of Art, New York City.

 Coronation of the Virgin - Painted by the famous El Greco (1541 – 7 April 1614), this oil painting produced in Spain was completed around the year 1591.
 Scholars have presumed that Greco created the first version of this elaborate painting which displays Christ, Virgin Mary, and God-the-Father.
 The dove above them symbolizes peace, which through the sacrifice of Christ himself, was what the world would receive in return for his actions.
 This painting can be found in the Museo del Prado, Madrid.

 All the copies of el Greco has been made by the entreprise §artsfairies.co.uk whose CEO is Antonio Barrero Carro.